 In general

-A token is an object that can tell you whether to continue the action you started, or whether it has already been canceled.
+A token is an object that can tell you whether to continue the action you started, or whether it has already been cancelled.

-There are 4 types of tokens in this library:
+There are 4 main types of tokens in this library:

 Each of them has its own characteristics, but they also have something in common:

-• Each token can be canceled manually, and some types of tokens can cancel themselves when a condition or timeout occurs.
-It doesn't matter how the token was canceled, you work with it the same way.
+• Each token (except DefaultToken) can be cancelled manually, and some types of tokens can cancel themselves when a condition or timeout occurs.
+It doesn't matter how the token was cancelled; you work with it the same way.

 • All types of tokens are thread-safe and can be used from multiple threads/coroutines.
-However, they are not intended to be shared from multiple processes.
+However, they are not intended to be shared across multiple processes.

 • Token cancellation is a one-way operation.
 A token that has already been cancelled cannot be restored.

-• All token classes are inherited from AbstractToken and have a single interface that defines how they can be canceled, how to find out their status, how to expect their cancellation and much more.
-If you are writing a function that accepts an unknown token type, you can use AbstractToken to hint types:
+• All token classes inherit from AbstractToken and have a single interface that defines how they can be cancelled, how to find out their status, how to wait for their cancellation, and much more.
+If you are writing a function that accepts an unknown token type, you can use AbstractToken for type hints:

 from cantok import AbstractToken